 Start with this reality; sometimes even when you think you’re self-aware, you’re not.
-Have you ever stepped on the scale at your annual doctors appointment and found you were 15 pounds heavier than you thought?
+Have you ever stepped on the scale at your annual doctor’s appointment and found you were 15 pounds heavier than you thought?
 Have you ever taken out the recycling and felt shocked by how many empty wine bottles you accumulated that week?
 Have you ever thought you were getting by at work, school or socially only to receive feedback to the contrary?
 Stop going through life saying “I’m fine” when you’re not and strive to tell yourself the truth about how things are going.
 And, guess what, you’re grieving so it’s okay if things aren’t quite as ‘fine’ as you’d like them to be.

 2. Believe you are worthy of that which you consider "good".

 Believe it or not, people don’t always feel they are worthy of things like good health, positive relationships, sobriety, and contentment.
-Things like grief, depression, and isolation are especially good liars and can make you believe that the extra 10 pounds, the drunken stupor, and the verbally abusive relationship are what you deserve.
-They aren’t.
+Things like grief, depression, and isolation are especially good liars and can make you believe that the lowest of the low is what you deserve – it isn’t.

 3. Believe circumstances are in your power to change (unless they aren't).

 Everyone struggles with self-doubt, but losing a loved one may shake your confidence in yourself, others, and the world.
 After a loss you may find you’re scared, worried and anxious more often; you may withdraw from others and spend more time alone, and you may struggle to find a worldview you’re comfortable with.
 It may take a little while for you to get reacquainted with yourself and so you may be a bit slow getting back on your feet, but you have to have faith in yourself and believe you are capable of doing what you can to find a sense of peace and comfort.